DRgit03/Financial_Document_Analysis/README.md

-# 📊 Financial Document Analysis
+# 📊 Financial Document Analysis with LLM + VLM

 This project automates the extraction, structuring, validation, and analysis of **financial documents** such as income statements and invoices.
 It combines OCR tools, PDF parsing libraries, and local LLMs (e.g., Mistral via Ollama) to deliver an end-to-end intelligent pipeline for financial document understanding.